Students and faculty work with lighting and cameras in the new sound stage.

 June Kyu Park

-Assistant Professor, Film, Television and Video Production, Media Arts
+Associate Professor, Film, Television and Video Production, Media Arts

-Kyu Park, born in Korea, is a transnational film director, producer, and cinematographer.
+Professional Achievements: June Kyu Park, born in Korea, is a transnational film director, producer and cinematographer.
 He makes fictional narrative, as well as experimental and documentary films that focus on ethics and morality in social context.
-His works have been screened at several international film festivals and exhibitions, including the Cannes Film Festival Short Film Corner in France; the Montecatini Film & Video Festival in Italy; the Bucheon International Film Festival in South Korea; and the Syracuse International Film Festival in the United States.
+His works have been screened at several international film festivals and exhibitions, including the Cannes Film Festival Short Film Corner in France; the Montecatini Film and Video Festival in Italy; the Bucheon International Film Festival in South Korea; and the Syracuse International Film Festival in the United States.
 A short film, "Drama," directed by Tian Guan, in which he worked as a cinematographer, has won Best Live Action Short in the 30th Warsaw Film Fest, 2014, and Best Short Fiction in the Los Angeles Film Festival, 2015.
 It also screened at Slamdance, Palm Springs and elsewhere.

 Education